jamesattard/nginx_lua_docker/README.md

 This is an nginx-lua based simple application based on docker.
 There is an nginx with lua on the front end, and two postgresql databases setup as master-slave on the backend.
 This is a private build, not found in DockerHub and author assumes no responsibility.
 It was part of a technical interview that the author decided to spice it up a bit using Docker.

 ## Tech
-I am using the following Docker containers:
+I used the following Docker images:
-- Official Centos image to build Nginx and compile Lua
+- Official Centos image (centos7) to build Nginx and compile Lua
-- Sameersbn PostgreSQL image to build a master-slave postgresql cluster
+- PostgreSQL image (sameersbn/postgresql:9.4-11) to build a master-slave postgresql cluster

+I have also used OpenResty (openresty.org) as a web platform that integrates nginx wih lua core and other lua libs.

 # Getting started